primeroIMS/primero/CONTRIBUTING.md

 # New Features

-To make a change, you should <u><b> make a new feature branch </b></u>from the tip of the main branch of what you want to work on (mobile, new development or bug fixes).
+To make a change, you should **make a new feature branch** from the tip of the main branch of what you want to work on (mobile, new development or bug fixes).
 Doing this allows raising multiple pull requests at the same time if necessary.
 It is also a good way to keep productivity independent from the rate at which the pull requests are looked at

-<u><b> Example of creating a separate branch for your feature or user story: </b></u>
+##Example of creating a separate branch for your feature or user story:

 * Move to the correct branch.
 For example `git checkout maint_1.3`
 * Create a new branch with an appropriate name (<b>also add a story number if there is one and a short description</b>) and switch to the branch